 - full names and dates of birth of the accompanying adult(s);

-- full names and dates of birth of the children in the group.
+- full names, dates of birth and sex of each children travelling.

 For further information visit travelling with children and infants.